infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

 Copy `/etc/infumap/ca/root.cert.pem` to each trusted machine and device.
 On macOS:

 - Double-click the file to open Keychain Access.
 - Import it into the `System` or `login` keychain, then open the certificate, expand `Trust`, and set `When using this certificate` to `Always Trust`.
-  - Quit/reopen browsers so they pick up the trusted root.
+- Quit and reopen browsers so they pick up the trusted root.

 On iPhone:

 - AirDrop the cert to the phone (use `.crt` if your client tools prefer that extension).
 - Open the cert from Files and install it via `Settings -> General -> VPN & Device Management`.
 - In `Settings -> General -> About -> Certificate Trust Settings`, enable full trust for that root certificate.

 You must perform these steps for each device that needs to hit `infumap.yourdomain.tld`.
 Keep the root cert public but never export the private key.